Arts & Culture

 Music also finds a home at Slifka.
 The Jewish, Hebrew and Israeli a cappella group, Magevet, often practices and hosts shows in our facilities, the Yale Klezmer band provides vivacious dance music, and Jewish musicians often perform during dinner.

 Special events focusing on the arts also frequent Slifka.
-Events range from personal discussions with authors such as film screenings and classes on script writing.
+Events range from personal discussions with authors, artist talks, film screenings, painting nights, and more.